 Payday Loans – Dangerous Emergency Cash Loans

 You really need to be careful about using payday loans.
 The problem with them is that they most likely will make your situation worse.
 A payday loan for emergency cash is like a band-aid – it won’t heal you, and it’ll fall off sooner or later.
 In addition, it won’t keep you from scraping yourself up in the future.
 Remember that payday loans can easily cost you several hundred percent APR.
+In other words, they are extremely expensive loans (and if you didn't have the income and credit to qualify for a traditional loan, how are you going to repay an expensive payday loan)?

 Emergency Cash Loan Alternatives